-- 1. All applicants for admission to this program must be at least 18 years of age. - Students must have earned a high school diploma or GED diploma. - 3.
-Incomplete or late applications will not be considered.
-(Contact EMT office for application deadline.) - 4.
-Applicants must document all eligibility requirements: - (1) FCCJ Student number and classification as degreeseeking (NOTE: EMT and paramedic are technical certificate programs and require degree-seeking status) - (2) Notarized character statement - (3) First Responder or acceptable medical experience - (4) Current HCP-BLS card - (5) Satisfactory scores on admission test and successful completion of any required prep courses (students will not be considered for admission before they have completed all required reading and English prep courses; students admitted before completing mathematics prep courses must enroll in, and successfully complete, mathematics along with EMT.) - (6) Proof of PIP car insurance - (7) Copy of drivers license - (8) Original photograph - (9) Physical examination (required upon acceptance to the program) - 5.
-CPTS will be required of all EMS programs applicants for admission purposes.
+1. All applicants for admission to this program must be at least 18 years of age.

+3. Incomplete or late applications will not be considered.
+(Contact EMT office for application deadlines.)

+4. Applicants must document all eligibility requirements:

+(a) FCCJ student number and classification as degreeseeking (NOTE: EMT and paramedic programs are technical certificate programs and require degree-seeking status.)

+- (b) Notarized character statement

+- (c) First Responder or acceptable medical experience

+- (d) Current HCP-BLS card

+(e) Satisfactory scores on admission test and successful completion of any required prep courses (Students will not be considered for admission before they have completed all required reading and English prep courses; students admitted before completing mathematics prep courses must enroll in, and successfully complete, mathematics along with EMT.)

+- (f) Proof of PIP car insurance

+- (g) Copy of drivers license

+- (h) Original photograph

+5. CPTS will be required of all EMS program applicants for admission purposes.
 Applicants will be ranked according to their CPTS scores (CPTS scores used: reading, English, elementary algebra).
 These CPTS scores will not replace placement results that were determined by other testing options.
 Students who are placed in prep classes may retake the CPTS one time, after the completion of all required prep courses.
-Request for retest forms are available in the EMS office. - 6.
-Applicants will be separated into day and night class by their designated choice.
+Request for re-test forms are available in the EMS office.
+6. Applicants will be separated into day and night classes by their designated choice.
 The top 24 ranked students in each class will be notified by mail of their acceptance into the program and will be notified of the special registration requirements for the program.
 Those accepted who fail to register and pay for their classes at the designated time will forfeit acceptance into the class.
 In case of forfeiture, the next highest ranked student will be notified of acceptance.